 There were unforeseen aftereffects however.
 Interstates now provided the apparatus for over crowded

 urbanites to pursue the “grass and garage” of the suburbs.
 City officials naively believed the opposite would occur.
-The dream of living in maiden suburbia and commuting to work in Detroit had arrived, and with it the mad dash of white flight had begun.
+The dream of living in maiden suburbia and commuting to work in Detroit had arrived, and with it the mad dash of white flight to the suburbs went into overdrive.

 White flight was not strictly racially based however.
 Detroit’s ancient housing stock also played a role.
 Houses